getsentry/sentry.engineering/data/blog/do-you-really-need-an-mcp-to-build-your-app.md

 Context is a budget.
 Tool schemas spend it up front; trial-and-error spends it later.
 The paradox is that you can waste it either way, and the results show which spend pays off.

 So which matters more: structured tool access, or leaner context?
-We ran 1,350 trials (450 per scenario) to find out.
+We ran an eval with 1,350 trials (450 per scenario) to find out.

 ## The Experiment